RoRoche/AndroidStarter/architecture.md

 Here comes a powerful library to inflate and bind `View`: [Michelangelo](https://github.com/RomainPiel/Michelangelo).

-Now, an easy way to retrieve values from a `Cursor` could be to use the [MicroOrm library](https://github.com/chalup/microorm) (as you can see in a previous section).
+Now, an easy way to retrieve values from a `Cursor` could be to use of the [MicroOrm library](https://github.com/chalup/microorm) (as you can see in a previous section).

 ### Welcome to a Lambda Expressions world from Java 8 thanks to `Retrolambda`

 A major contribution of Java 8 is the lambda expressions.

 It's like the _closures_ of languages such as Groovy or Scala for example.
-The idea is to provide a references mechanism to anonymous code blocks.
+The idea is to provide a reference mechanism to write anonymous code blocks.

 In functional languages, this feature is very useful.
 For example, it allows developers to pass a function "B" as a parameter of a function "A", making this "A" function reusable and easy to test.